pombredanne/centidb/docs/notes.rst

 * No need to establish a DBMS connection using the network layer.
 * No need to serialize the query.
 * No need to context switch to the DBMS.
-* No need to deserialize the query.
+* No need to parse/deserialize the query.
 * While there are more results, no need to endlessly serialize/context switch/deserialize the results.